 So really, unplugging isn’t so much about the choice to unplug, but the HOW we choose to unplug.
 I’ve realized that I don’t need to completely cut myself off in order to enjoy myself and BE with the people I’m with.
 So here are my four favourite ways to unplug while travelling (which can also be great for at home as well!)

-This can be hard.
-I have a personal and a work phone.
-Especially since my phone is also my camera 90% of the time.
-And because I’m trying to build my blog and Instagram ‘brand’.
+This is a hard one for me as I have a personal and a work phone.
+And because my personal phone is also my camera 90% of the time, and I’m trying to build my blog and Instagram ‘brand’.
 But some of my best travel memories are ones that I just ENJOYED.
 Like being in the hot tub at our cute little cabin at Finn Bay Farm while it was snowing and enjoying the magic of it all with my guy.
 (Not going to lie, I took a picture, but then I wrapped my phone in a plastic bag and put it under my umbrella.)
 Or playing with the dogs at Finn Bay Farm.
 (I didn’t know The Brit had taken the below picture until after.
 I don’t love dogs at all, do I?)
 You don’t need your phone all the time.
 So put it away for a bit.

 Airplane mode for an hour or two is also a great option, and still gives you your phone camera.
 It also will give your battery – and your brain – a break, so there’s also that bonus!

 For me, a huge part of travelling is about trying new things.
 It might be food, beverage, or a new activity.
 Like chopping wood.

 Relaxing seems to be a novelty in our world, so there’s that, too. 😉